 Although cats make great pets, there are many times when wild populations or cats left to run loose can present problems.
 This article will address some of these problems and offer solutions.

-Nuisance cats can cause damage to plants and wild life.
-A cat has many predatory instincts which are lived out when they are able to forage freely beyond the confines of their home.
+Feral cats can cause damage to plants and wild life and pose a direct threat to domestic pets and children.
+Feral cats have many predatory instincts which are lived out when they are able to forage freely beyond the confines of their home.
 Many times they will prey upon innocent birds and wildlife which are easy targets around bird feeders.

 HOW TO GET RID OF STRONG CAT SMELLS ^